The Old Way: Production

+In January 2022, Saban Films acquired the film's distribution rights.

 Release

-The Old Way was released by Saban Films in limited theaters on January 6, 2023 and on January 13, 2023 through video on demand.
-Lionsgate is releasing the film on Blu-ray Disc (plus digital), DVD, digital and on demand Feb.
-21. Special features on Blu-ray and DVD include audio commentary by director Brett Donowho; audio commentary by composer Andrew Morgan Smith; a behind-the-scenes featurette; and scoring sessions.
+The Old Way was released by Saban Films in limited theaters on January 6, 2023 and on January 14, 2023 through video on demand.
+Lionsgate released the film on Blu-ray Disc (plus digital), DVD, digital and on demand on February 21.
+Special features on Blu-ray and DVD include audio commentary by director Brett Donowho, audio commentary by composer Andrew Morgan Smith, a behind-the-scenes featurette, and scoring sessions.

+Box office

+As of July 6, 2023, The Old Way grossed $59,729 in Netherlands, United Kingdom, and Russia.